Submit a Review & Earn an Amazon Gift Card

 Liu et al (2016) Oxidized phospholipid OxPAPC activates TRPA1 and contributes to chronic inflammatory pain in mice PLoS One 11 e0165200 PMID: 27812120

 Do you know of a great paper that uses PF 04418948 from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.